bczernecki/imgw/README.md

 ## WARNING:

 All functions in the `imgw` are migrated now into the  [climate package](https://github.com/bczernecki/climate/).
-The imgw package and the associated webpage (imgw.ml) will not be updated anymore.
+The imgw package and the associated webpage will not be updated anymore.

 ## Installation